+What is a Cash And Dash?
 Many people are not aware of a rule that has altered, made more expensive, or stopped people’s refinance attempts.
-This rule states that on a Conforming Loan (loans up to $417,000) or Conforming-Jumbo loans (loans from $417,001 to $729,750) if you are refinancing and paying off any 2nd trust (HELOC: Home Equity Line of Credit, or HELOAN: Home Equity Loan) that the transaction must be deemed a ‘cash out refinance’ as opposed to a ‘no cash out refinance’.
+This rule related to Conforming Loans which are loans up to $417,000.
+It also related to Conforming-Jumbo loans which are loans from $417,001 to $729,750.
+If you are refinancing and paying off any 2nd trust Home Equity Line of Credit or Home Equity Loan that the transaction must be deemed a ‘cash out refinance’.
+It cannot be called a ‘no cash out refinance’.
 This is important for several reasons.

 The first important thing this rule changes is that if your loan is deemed a cash out refi, you are usually restricted to a lower Loan-To-Value (LTV).
 For example:

 -$300,000 is owed on your 1st trust mortgage

 -$56,000 is owed on a HELOC that was taken out subsequent to the purchase of the home.